 Evidence shows that the 2010s were hotter than any other decade on recordBloomberg – Climate Change Made the Last Eight Years the Hottest on Record https://www.bloomberg.com/news/articles/2022-01-13/climate-change-made-the-last-eight-years-the-hottest-on-record—and every decade since the 1960s has averaged hotter than the previous one.NASA global monitoring https://www.nasa.gov/press-release/nasa-noaa-analyses-reveal-2019-second-warmest-year-on-record This warming is altering the earth’s climate system, including its land, atmosphere, oceans, and ice.Are the effects of global warming really that bad? https://www.nrdc.org/stories/are-effects-global-warming-really-bad

-There are many, many examples of the impact.
-Most recently, in the UK, Whipps Cross Hospital was one of two London hospitals flooded by extreme rainfall, causing damage to parts of the building, the electrical system and a loss of power in July 2021.
+There are many, many extreme weather and associated impacts occurring today.
+Here are some typical examples that affect people’s everyday lives.
+In the UK, Whipps Cross Hospital was one of two London hospitals flooded by extreme rainfall, causing damage to parts of the building, the electrical system and a loss of power in summer 2021.

-In June 2021, usually rainy, damp Oregon experienced a heatdome where temperatures reached 48°C/119°F and streetcars stopped running because the power cables started meltingRolling Stone article from June 2021 on the heatdome, the shellfish on the coast were cooked at low tide and the resulting wildfires erased towns, including infamously the town of Lytton, British Columbia, which had just recorded Canada’s highest-ever temperature at 49.5°C/121°F.
+Also in 2021, usually rainy, damp Oregon experienced a heat-dome where temperatures reached 48°C/119°F and street-cars stopped running because the power cables started meltingRolling Stone article from June 2021 on the heat-dome, the shellfish on the coast were cooked at low tide and wildfires started in the tinder-dry conditions erased towns, including infamously the town of Lytton, British Columbia, which had just recorded Canada’s highest-ever temperature at 49.5°C/121°F.

-But these are only the obvious directly damaging impacts.
+These are only a few examples of many obvious directly damaging impacts.
 The 2022 UN IPCC assessment reviewFrom the United Nations 6th Assessment Report: Climate Change 2022: Impacts, Adaptation, and Vulnerability.
 Contribution of Working Group II to the Sixth Assessment Report of the Intergovernmental … Continue reading which documents what is happening now, warns that we are already experiencing:

 - increasing health crises as climate change allows disease like malaria and Lyme disease to spread north and generally, life expectancy is decreasing